MasLiang/MasLiang/README.md

 - 👋 Hi, I’m MasLiang
 - 👀 I’m interested in FPGA / IC design / Deep Learning / Quantum Computing
-- 🌱 I’m currently learning IC design and Quantum Computing
+- 🌱 I’m currently and IC designer and learning Quantum Computing using spare time
-- 📫 How to reach me jiawei.liang0303@gmail.com
+- 📫 If there is any question, welcome to send email to me: jiawei.liang0303@gmail.com